 IRS Data Retrieval Tool

-Students and parents who have filed their 2013 federal tax returns should use the IRS Data Retrieval option on the FAFSA to transfer tax information to the FAFSA.
-Using the IRS Data Retrieval is the fastest, easiest and most secure tool to supply federal income tax information for income verification.
+Students and parents who have filed their 2014 federal tax returns should use the IRS Data Retrieval option on the FAFSA to transfer tax information to the FAFSA.
+Using the IRS Data Retrieval is the fastest, easiest and most secure tool to supply federal income tax information for income verification and is available for use the first Sunday of February.

 The Federal Tax Return must be filed at least two weeks (if filing electronically) and 6-8 weeks (if filing paper return) before using the IRS Data Retrieval Process to allow the IRS time to process the return.